exercism/fsharp/exercises/practice/protein-translation/.approaches/seq-module/content.md

     |> Seq.toList
 ```

-This approach combines a number of functions from the [`Seq` module][seq-module] to build up a pipeline to translate the codons to proteins.
+This approach combines a number of functions from the [`Seq` module][seq-module] to build up a pipeline to translate the RNA to proteins.

 ## Translating